Ethereum Review 2025: Investment Guide

 Stablecoins and Synthetic Assets

-- MakerDAO: Decentralized stablecoin (DAI) with $5B+ supply
+- MakerDAO: decentralised stablecoin (DAI) with $5B+ supply

 - Frax Protocol: Algorithmic stablecoin with partial collateralization